 Skills Requirement

-Each student must take at least one course from an approved list of courses on CourseLink that encompass some substantial skills training.
+For entering classes before 2015-2016: Each student must take at least one course from an approved list of courses published on CourseLink that encompass some substantial skills training.
+One-credit courses do not satisfy the skills requirement.